cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 ---------------------------------

 ## Under the hood, part-1:
-To undersntand Cyber, you might want to understand the technolgy its using.
-This is as brief of an overwiev as possible, for more information, check the [homestead guide](https://github.com/cybercongress/congress/blob/master/ecosystem/Cyber%20Homestead%20doc.md#technical-questions-in-plain-terms)
+To understand Cyber, you might want to understand the technology it's using.
+This is a brief overview.
+For more information, check the [homestead guide](https://github.com/cybercongress/congress/blob/master/ecosystem/Cyber%20Homestead%20doc.md#technical-questions-in-plain-terms)

 #### What is a blockchain?
-A blockchain is a distributed ledger, to which independent participants write, and read from it - information.
-It is protected from maliciosu attacks (such as creating an entry which shoudnt be there), because it is distributed across computers, which are in agreement one with another at any point of a given time (past or present).
-A blockchain is auditable to anyone and transparent.
-This allows its participants to make sure that there is nothing shady happening in the background.
+A blockchain is a distributed ledger, to which independent participants write, and read from it, information.
+It is protected from malicious attacks (such as creating an entry which shouldn't be there) due to its distributed nature.
+The ledger is distributed across computers, which are in agreement one with another at any point of a given time (past or present).
+All the transactions on the ledger are auditable to anyone and transparent.
+This allows the participants to make sure that there is nothing shady happening in the background.
 Usually, data in blockchains is structured with the help of a Merkle tree or a Directed Acyclic Graph (more commonly knows as a DAG, which in very basic terms, is just a different way of structuring data).

 #### What is web3?
 Web3 is the next evolutionary step in the development of the web.
 A step that takes away from centralisation of search and social services and away from things that are depended on a single functioning unit (have a central source of authority).
 It is a step that desires to see involved counterparties and applications communicate directly one with another.
 In agreement with each other, whilst also, motivate users for their behaviour.
 And as a result, achieve a safer routing of data and packets (information exchange) on the web.